-1.1 Quality of Life
+Quality of Life 1.1

-1.1.1 Broward County as a place to live1.1.2 Change in the quality of life
+1.1.1 Broward County as a place to live 1.1.2 Change in the quality of life

 Measurement: People's perception of Broward County as a place to live is measured by telephone survey of a statistically valid sample of 2,400 Broward County adults age 18 and older.
-Specifically, the survey asks, Overall, how would you rate Broward County as a place to live as: Excellent, Good, Fair or Poor? and

-During the time that you have lived in Broward County, would you say that the quality of life here has improved, stayed about the same, or grown worse?
-The margin of error for the survey is ±2.2%.

-Explanation: It is important to know not only the county s physical, social and economic conditions, but also how people perceive Broward County as a place to live.
+Specifically, the survey asks, "Overall, how would you rate Broward County as a place to live as: Excellent, Very Good, Good, Fair or Poor?" and "During the time that you have lived in Broward County, would you say that the quality of life here has improved, stayed about the same, or grown worse?"
+The sampling error for the survey is $\pm 2.2\%$ .
+Explanation: It is important to know not only the county's physical, social and economic conditions, but also how people perceive Broward County as a place to live.